Introduction

 The many faces of Debian, here running

-All the following screenshots are different user interfaces to the same Debian Linux system.
+All the following screenshots from 2012 are different user interfaces to the same Debian Linux system.

 Debian, running a minimalistic olvwm.This is